 Who are Opportunity Youth?

-- Expand innovative “earn and learn” opportunities, including apprenticeships, pre-apprenticeships, and other work-based learning opportunities.
+- Expand innovative “earn and learn” opportunities, including apprenticeships, pre-apprenticeships, and other work-based training opportunities that center young adults.

 - Advance the implementation of adult dual enrollment, which will allow OY to earn college credit while earning their high school equivalency.

-- Engage in the development and implementation of California’s longitudinal data system to ensure the system considers the unique challenges and needs of OY.
+- Engage in the development and implementation of California’s Cradle to Career Data System to ensure the system considers the unique challenges and reflects the needs of OY.

 - Remove barriers OY face when accessing financial aid for education and training programs.